graphql/handbooks/ambassadors/standards.md

 - Respond to differences of opinion in a respectful manner.
 - Make a conscious effort to understand other people’s perspectives and learn the facts before you publicly take a stand on any highly controversial issue.
-- Seek to resolve conflict and disagreement in a respectful and collaborative manner and encourage others to do the same.
+- Seek to resolve conflict and differences in a respectful and collaborative manner and encourage others to do the same.

 ## Promote and Enhance the GraphQL Brand